 - Assisting clients regarding CPNI regulatory compliance.

-- Counseling U.S. and global companies on the EU General Data Protection Regulation.
+- Counseling U.S. and global companies on CCPA and GDPR issues.

 Clay’s litigation experience includes: